 2) Download Talend Open Studio for Big Data and create a job

-Now we will download Talend Open Studio for Big Data (6.4.0 was used for the purposes of this tutorial).
-Unzip the file when it is downloaded and then start the Studio using one of the platform-specific scripts.
-It will prompt you to download some additional dependencies and to accept the licenses.
-Click on "Create a new job" called "HBaseRead".
+on "Create a new job" called "HBaseRead".
 In the search bar on the right-hand side, enter "hbase" and hit enter.
 Drag "tHBaseConnection" and "tHBaseInput" onto the palette, as well as "tLogRow".

 "tHBaseConnection" is used to set up the connection to "HBase", "tHBaseInput" uses the connection to read data from HBase, and "tLogRow" will log the data that was read so that we can see that the job ran successfully.
 Right-click on "tHBaseConnection" and select "Trigger/On Subjob Ok" and drag the resulting arrow to the "tHBaseInput" component.
 Now right click on "tHBaseInput" and select "Row/Main" and drag the arrow to "tLogRow".